 The silver ornaments, the Torah scrolls and the copper candle holders, were hidden during the war by J.M.
 Heijmans and were all recovered undamaged.
 After the war the synagogue building was renovated and services continued until 1949, when the community was abolished.
 In 1959 the former synagogue wardens were authorized to sell the building.

 A stone tablet from the synagogue, with the Hebrew inscription: "How good are your tents, O Jacob, your tabernacles, Israel" (Numeri, chapter 24, v.
-5), is housed in the Grolsch museum.
+5), has been relocated to the facade of the former Synagogue.

 In 1813, when the synagogue of Groenlo had not yet been built, the